Novel Foods Approval

 4. Traditional foods and Novel Foods Approval

-Under a change in the novel foods approval process in the EU, the costs and speed to approval for “traditional foods” such as exotic fruits, vegetables and traditionally used juices will be greatly reduced once this change comes into force in January 2018.
+Under a change in the novel foods approval process in the EU, the costs and speed to approval for “traditional foods” such as exotic fruits, vegetables and traditionally used juices will now, in principle, be greatly reduced since the change came into force in January 2018.

 We were one of the first regulatory consultants to obtain novel foods approval for an exotic fruit in the EU in 2010.
 In fact our dossier submission was used as a template to draft the new directive and Dr Wilkinson was a consultant to EFSA on this issue in the early days of development of the “Traditional Foods” category and continues to advise companies on approval of exotic fruits, vegetables and juices.